Positron3D/Positron/Printer Mods/BTT Microprobe/README.md

 # Positron v3.2 - BTT Microprobe Mod
 This mod allows for a Microprobe to be mounted to the Toolhead.
+You will need supports as the mount is not optimized for printing.

 For Wiring reference, please see [LDO's Positron Hardware Repo](https://github.com/MotorDynamicsLab/PositronHardware/tree/master/PositronV3.2).